-- itself (issues and renews self-certificates), - Certum Extended Validation CA, Certum Code Signing CA, Certum Class 1 CA authorities and other certification authorities which will be registered in certification domain ctnDomena, - entities delivering services of on-line certificate status verification (OCSP) and other entities rendering services of non-repudiation (e.g. time-stamping service).
+- itself (issues and renews self-certificates), - subordinated authorities in the certification domain ctnDomena, - the entities delivering services of on-line certificate status verification (OCSP) and other entities rendering services of non-repudiation (e.g. time-stamping service).

 1.3.1.2.
 Intermediate Certification Authorities